 Paid ads are essential for digital marketing campaigns.
 Fake domain names can lead novice market experts to host their ads on fake websites.
 The ad campaigns hosted on fake websites will result in poor traffic.
 Also, the ads may show up alongside objectionable content, turning customers away.

 Lucrative offers keep your customers engaged and loyal.
 Emails and banner ads on websites are valuable tools for communicating the best deals to regular customers.
-If look-alike email ids spam your customers, they may be skeptical of clicking on any of your future emails.
+If look-alike email IDs spam your customers, they may be sceptical of clicking on any of your future emails.

 Building trust is a long and arduous task.
 Online shopping requires users to provide their bank and personal details.
 Fake and look-alike websites scam customers and can hack their accounts.
 Customers who fall prey to such cyber crimes may never trust the brand again.
 The negative customer experience can lead to revenue loss for the company.